alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 date: 2019-04-21 11:56:00 -0800
 categories: business marketing
 published: true
-description: Marketing is the process by which individuals and groups obtain what the need and want through creatind and exchanging products and value with others.
+description: Marketing is the process by which individuals and groups obtain what the need and want through creating and exchanging products and value with others.
 ---

-## What is marketing?
+# What is marketing?

-Marketing is the process by which individuals and groups obtain what the need and want through creatind and exchanging products and value with others.
+Marketing is the process by which individuals and groups obtain what the need and want through creating and exchanging products and value with others.

 Marketing: Sustained delivery of customer satisfaction.